developerfromjokela/wilma_api/README.md

-# wilma_api
+# Wilma API
-Wilma API Documentation
+Wilma API Documentation of Wilma's REST API

+Go to Wiki, it's there